 Bone thinning (osteoporosis)

-Risk of heart disease and diabetes
+Risk of heart changes and diabetes

 Back to top

-electronic Medicines Compendium (eMC). www.medicines.org.uk (accessed June 2014).
+Electronic Medicines Compendium (eMC). www.medicines.org.uk (accessed June 2014).